simonsteele/pn/pnwtl/doc/readme.txt

 4) Added new Open Files view
 5) Added new File Browser view
 6) New icons for docking windows
+7) Changed text search regular expressions engine to Boost Xpressive
+8) Added support for word character set specification in schemes
+9) New style presets (ZenBurn, Murky)
+10) Auto-complete choices are backed by file instead of the registry
+11) Goto line highlights the text that was jumped to when using tags
+12) Support for folding at "else" added to schemes (see cpp.scheme)
+13) Better default caret x positioning behaviour
+14) Minor visual improvements

 Bug Fixes:
 ----------